sguox002/leetcode/leetcode-all.md

 ->>
 <<-700	Search in a Binary Search Tree    		73.3%	Easy	->>

+<<-270	Closest Binary Search Tree Value    		49.2%	Easy
+find the value in O(logn). target is float. curr_diff=target-root->val, >0 we want to reduce the diff, goes to right. else goes to left O(h).
+->>

+<<-272	Closest Binary Search Tree Value II    		51.3%	Hard
+find the k values closest to the target in BST.
+O(N): the difference is ia V shape. using a deque to move the window.
+O(N) if the tree is balanced: find the closest node and extend left and right (inorder and reverse inorder) ->>

+<<-333	Largest BST Subtree    		36.7%	Medium
+find the subtree which is a BST with largest number of nodes.
+postorder: count the nodes and get the lmax and rmin to make sure it is a bst O(N) complexity.
+***
+->>

 ### preorder, inorder, postorder.
 <<-111	Minimum Depth of Binary Tree    		38.8%	Easy	->>
 <<-129	Sum Root to Leaf Numbers    		50.1%	Medium	->>